keu/docs/astro/secrets-backend.md

 :::caution

-If you want to deploy your project to a hosted Git repository before deploying to Astro, be sure to save `<your-role-arn>` and `<your-aws-region>` in a secure manner.
+To deploy your project to a hosted Git repository before deploying to Astro, save `<your-role-arn>` and `<your-aws-region>` values securely.
 When you deploy to Astro, use the Cloud UI to set these values as secrets.

 :::

 #### Step 3: Deploy to Astro

-1. Run the following command to deploy the contents of your `.env` file directly to your Cloud UI
+1. Run the following command to deploy the contents of your `.env` file to your Cloud UI:

     ```sh
     astro deployment variable create --deployment-id <your-deployment-id> --load --env .env
     ```

-2. Run the following command to deploy your Astro project, including changes to your Dockerfile:
+2. Run the following command to deploy your Astro project and implement your Dockerfile changes:

     ```sh
     astro deploy
     ```

+The Dockerfile contains the core configuration for your secrets backend.
 Because your AWS IAM role and region are set as Astro environment variables, you can now configure multiple roles and environments to use the same secrets backend without needing to redeploy changes to your Dockerfile.

-To further customize the integration between Airflow and AWS Secrets Backend, reference Airflow documentation with the [full list of available kwargs](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/secrets/systems_manager/index.html).
+To further customize the Airflow and AWS SSM Parameter Store integration, see the [full list of available kwargs](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/secrets/systems_manager/index.html).

 </TabItem>